 The laminated wood handle features a pre-drilled hole perfect for attaching a lanyard so that you can hang your knife on your boat or fishing trolley.
 Measuring 12.25 inches in total, it comes with a sturdy black nylon sheath, complete with a safety strap to hold the knife securely in place.

 When a single knife won’t suffice (for example, if you target all kinds of fish and can’t decide what size blade to go for), consider buying a set instead.
 The Angler’s Choice Porta-Fillet Kit includes a large filleting knife with an eight-inch blade perfect for big game fish; a medium filleting knife with a versatile six-inch blade and a combination knife with a 5.25-inch doubled-edged serrated blade for descaling.
 All three blades boast a comfort grip and long-lasting stainless steel construction.

 The set also includes a sharpening tool so you can keep your knives in perfect condition, as well as a removable Dura-Tuff cutting board.
 All of these items are contained within a high-impact, double-clip carrying case with molded pockets that keep each piece secure whether they’re stored in the back of your vehicle or on a boat in rough seas.
-Amazon reviewers report that the entire set is compact enough to fit comfortably in a backpack or tackle bag, making it the ideal companion for your next multi-day fishing adventure.
+Pack this compact set in a backpack or tackle bag for your next multi-day fishing adventure.